weedleeedle/progress-report-bot/writeup.md

 ## Removing PR Windows

-We've discussed removing PR windows and instead allowing users to submit reports whenever they want.
+~~We've discussed removing PR windows and instead allowing users to submit reports whenever they want.
 I don't have any strong arguments for or against PR report windows, but it does make my design a lot easier and requires fewer commands to be registered if we just don't even bother with windows, and there's not a whole lot of reasons to keep them I think?
-If users just submit reports whenever they want, you can just trigger an update whenever you're looking at updating ranks and it will return whatever the user's rank is at the time.
+If users just submit reports whenever they want, you can just trigger an update whenever you're looking at updating ranks and it will return whatever the user's rank is at the time.~~

+*We've decided that PR windows aren't necessary.
+Users can submit progress reports whenever they want.*

 ## Automating Updating Ranks

 It might be possible to give the bot permissions to assign ranks automatically.
 Personally, I've been giving the thought of automating the PBW system but I'm thinking that I won't, since it's an opportunity for me to contribute and I think it's a nice human touch.
-It would also insulate the cartel from any bugs if PRBot implodes, it won't like...
+It would also insulate the cartel from any bugs if Presley implodes, it won't like...
 I don't know, delete everyone's roles lol.
-But I really don't think that would happen, and if PRBot can calculate people's ranks there isn't too much reason why it couldn't also assign them if you wanted.
+But I really don't think that would happen, and if Presley can calculate people's ranks there isn't too much reason why it couldn't also assign them if you wanted.

 # Excluded Commands